 The Care Plan must be circulated to the following people:

-- Providers/Carers - if no Care Plan has been drawn up prior to the child's placement, the social worker must ensure that at a minimum a copy of the Placement Information Record and Referral and Information Record is given to the providers/carers.
-The social worker must ensure the providers/carers understand the key objectives of the plan, and how the placement will help achieve these objectives;
+- Providers/Carers - if no Care Plan has been drawn up prior to the child's placement, the social worker must ensure that the providers/carers understand the key objectives of the plan, and how the placement will help achieve these objectives;

 - The child’s Independent Reviewing Officer.